Abhimanyu121/TrackAlgo/README.md

-# TrackAlgo - Track on Algorand
+# KrishiMitra Track - Track on Algorand

 This project is a platform where a person can track any material.
 The item details are put onto the algorand blockchain.